CantyCanadian/GameJams/ItchIO Meta Jam - Shut Up and Jam/README.md

-# Bhavachakra
+# Shut Up and Jam
-This game has been made during the Global Game Jam 2016.
-It was made with a team of 2 other members.
-This is my first game jam using Unity, before even learning the basics in College.
+This game was made for Itch.IO's Meta Jam.
+At least, I attempted to do it, but never managed to finish it.
+This was made with Unity and used KenneyNL's public assets.